khanhtq2802/text2sql_challenge/README.md

 ## Dataset and Evaluation

 ### Dataset

 You can get the train and test set in [here](./dataset)

+- 105,851 records partitioned into 100,000 train and 5,851 test records
+- Database context, including table and view create statements
+- Natural language explanations of what the SQL query is doing

 ```
 |-- id: integer                            Data record id